 Every year in March, National Social Work Month is celebrated to honor all those who work to empower youth.
-In this compilation piece celebrating National Social Work Month, hear Estela Magana Estela MSW and Outpatient Bilingual Wraparound Therapist, share how life-changing her work is.
+In celebration of National Social Work Month, Estela Magana, MSW and Outpatient Bilingual Wraparound Therapist, shares how her work is changing lives.

 About the Social Work Profession

 A social worker is a mental health professional who helps people with a broad range of issues, including psychological, financial, health, relationship and substance abuse problems.
 In almost every school, mental health clinic, hospital, nonprofit agency and local government there is at least one social worker.
 Like the diverse advocates heard in the compilation piece, there are many different types of social workers that work to help youth:Medical and Public Health Social Workers Those who specialize in medical or public health social work offer psychosocial services to individuals, families, and groups who are affected by acute, chronic, and terminal illnesses.
 These services might involve providing psychological counseling, connecting clients with resources in the community, and helping families who are caring for a sick loved one.
 Child, Family, and School Social Workers Child, family, and school social workers work with children and families.
 Some work in school settings to help children with academic, social, and emotional issues.
 Others may work with foster children, help arrange adoptions, and assist single parents.

 Mental Health and Substance Abuse Social Workers Mental health and substance abuse social workers assess and treat individuals suffering from mental health problems or addiction and substance abuse issues.
 Social workers in this specialty area may provide crisis counseling, individual therapy, group therapy, skills education, and psychosocial rehabilitation services.